 Interns will initially observe a supervising music therapist for a period of three to four weeks.
 This period may vary depending on the needs of the intern.
 After this observation period, music therapy students will be referred to individual patients primarily, with opportunities for small group sessions.
 A typical patient caseload for an intern will be between ten to fifteen patients.
 Individual sessions can last between thirty minutes up to an hour, depending on the patient population.
 Group sessions will be set at an hour as it is not uncommon for patients to arrive late due to other treatments.
 Group sessions at ACH tend to be between three to five patients.

-Also, interns will attend all relevant child life and education departmental meetings and have the opportunity to participate in other events relevant to their growth as a music therapist.
+Also, interns will attend all relevant child life and education departmental meetings and have the opportunity to participate in other events relevant to their growth as music therapists.